 Trump to address the nation as his popularity dips in the face of economic concerns.
 Watch it live here

+"Over the past 11 months, we have brought more positive change to Washington than any administration in American history," he said.

+The address had the feel of a Trump rally speech, without the rally.
+Unlike the often sedate primetime addresses of past presidents, Trump spoke loudly throughout his speech, at times seeming to shout.

-President Trump will deliver a primetime address tonight as his approval rating sits below 40 percent and Americans feel increasingly bleak about the economy.
+Trump spoke as his approval rating sits below 40% and Americans feel increasingly bleak about the economy.

 Though he's recently mocked Democrats' focus on affordability, their focus on pocketbook issues is seen as why they swept key off-year elections in November.
 And the president has tried to address the issue, recently hitting the road to make his economic case.
 He pitched supporters in Pennsylvania last week by promising bigger tax returns in April thanks to his policies, as well as promoting "Trump accounts" for children born between 2025-2028.